pschild/angular-wordpress-client/README.md

 #### Features
 * Routes for retrieving menu by name: pschild-angular/v1/menu/<MENU_NAME>
 * Additional image sizes.
 A scaled version of an image is automatically created when uploaded.
+* sharer/sharer.php
+    * og-tags cannot be set dynamically via JavaScript.
+    * Use this static site to generate og-tags for sharing on Facebook.

 #### templates
 ##### template-page-....php